ibm-cloud-docs/power-iaas/modifying-instance.md

 1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.

 2. Click **Workspaces** in the navigation panel.
-The Workspaces page with a list of existing workspaces is displayed.
+The Workspaces page with a list of the existing workspaces is displayed.

 3. Select the workspace that contains the virtual server instance that you want to modify.
 The Workspace details panel is displayed.